caitlincoffey/Movement-Synthesizer/algorithms.md

 # Algorithm Development

 We have created an innovative approach towards making our music.
-First, we sh
+First, we select the top peak frequencies, and manipulate them so as to allow for proper matching to tuned music notes.
+Then the frequencies along the X, Y, and Z axis are matched to notes, the selection of which is limited by our custom algorithm.
+After the matching of notes, we play the frequencies in order of initial magnitude before standardization, one chord created from the combination of one note from each axis at a time.

 ## Signal Manipulation and Fourier Analysis